 Kind Shock LEV Integra

 KS makes droppers, and aside from a couple of other products, that's all they do.
 So it's no surprise that the KS LEV Integra was our top pick for lightweight performance.
-Weighing in at 576g including cable, housing and polycarbonate remote, the LEV Integra was the lightest in our test by over 40g.
-Not only is it light, but it was also rated the third best in our performance comparison, due mostly to is smooth travel and consistently reliable performance.
+Weighing in at 576g, including cable, housing and polycarbonate remote, the LEV Integra is the lightest in our test by over 40g.
+Not only is it light, but it also rates highly in our performance comparison, due to is smooth travel and consistently reliable performance.
 The KS LEV Integra underwent a full season of testing with no more than a routine replacement of the cable and housing.
-The KS LEV Integra features a basic but solid two-bolt saddle clamp that hides an air valve for the adjustable air spring.
-During our side-by-side testing, we discovered that the LEV Integra was the third easiest post to compress, and the small and straightforward remote required the second least force to actuate, both pluses in our book.
+It features a basic but solid two-bolt saddle clamp that hides an air valve for the adjustable air spring.
+During our side-by-side testing, we discovered that the LEV Integra was among easiest posts to compress, and the small and straightforward remote required light force to actuate, both pluses in our book.